Battle of Kolubara: Austro-Hungarian plans

 The Armeeoberkommando (AOK) acknowledged that an undefeated Serbia severed Austria-Hungary's connection to the Ottoman Empire and prevented the completion of the Berlin–Baghdad railway.
-The AOK also realizlsed that the Austro-Hungarian Army's inability to defeat Serbia would discourage neutral countries such as Bulgaria, Romania and Greece, from joining the Central Powers and would tempt Italy to open up a third front against Austria-Hungary.
-Nevertheless, the AOK was hesitant to authorize a third invasion of Serbia.
-That changed in September 1914, when Austro-Hungarian troops discovered a map in an abandoned Semlin bookshop, titled The New Division of Europe.
+The AOK also realized that the Austro-Hungarian Army's inability to defeat Serbia would discourage neutral countries such as Bulgaria, Romania and Greece, from joining the Central Powers and would tempt Italy to open up a third front against Austria-Hungary.
+Nevertheless, the AOK hesitated to authorize a third invasion of Serbia.
+That changed in September 1914, when Austro-Hungarian troops discovered a map in an abandoned Semlin bookshop titled The New Division of Europe.
 Originally printed in a Russian newspaper, the map was widely sold in Serbia and depicted the borders of Europe as they would appear after the war.
 Germany was to be divided into northern and southern confederations.
-Austria-Hungary was to be abolished; its eastern provinces given to Russia, Romania, the Czechs and the Hungarians; and its southern provinces to be divided between Serbia and Italy.
+Austria-Hungary was to be abolished; its eastern provinces were to be ceded to Russia, Romania, the Czechs and the Hungarians; and its southern provinces were to be divided between Serbia and Italy.
 Alarmed by the prospect of Austria-Hungary's disintegration, Emperor Franz Joseph personally authorized a third invasion of Serbia in early October 1914.

 Having just repelled the Serbian incursion into Bosnia, the Austro-Hungarian Army regrouped and positioned itself for one final invasion before winter set in.
 Potiorek was again placed in charge of Austro-Hungarian forces and was given command of the Austro-Hungarian 6th Army.
 The Austro-Hungarian 5th Army was commanded by Liborius Ritter von Frank.
-In total, the Austro-Hungarians had 450,000 troops at their disposal.
-The Serbian Army had 400,000 soldiers ready to face the Austro-Hungarian advance.
-Potiorek appeared confident: "Soldiers of the 5th and 6th armies, the goal of this war is nearly attained—the complete destruction of the enemy.
+The Austro-Hungarians had 450,000 troops at their disposal.
+The Serbian army had 400,000 soldiers ready to face the Austro-Hungarian advance.
+Potiorek appeared confident: "Soldiers of the 5th and 6th armies, the goal of this war is nearly attained—the destruction of the enemy.
 The three-month campaign is almost over; we must only break the enemy's last resistance before the onset of winter".
-The Serbs were exhausted and demoralised.
-In a telegram to Putnik dated 27 October 1914, Stepanović complained that the 2nd Army did not have enough shells to resist the Austro-Hungarians effectively and requested for him to be removed from his command; Putnik denied the request but ordered all units to resist the Austro-Hungarian advance for as long as possible before they retreated.
-That strategy had worked in Putnik's favour during the summer months, but heavy rainfall in September and early October had reduced all of Serbia's roads to "muddy quagmires", which made movement of troops, guns and wagons extremely difficult.
-Potiorek recognized that the Serbian Army was in a difficult situation; he was certain that a third invasion would bring him the decisive victory that he so desperately wanted.
+The Serbs were exhausted and demoralized.
+In a telegram to Putnik dated 27 October 1914, Stepanović complained that the 2nd Army did not have enough shells to resist the Austro-Hungarians effectively and requested to be removed from his command; Putnik denied the request, but ordered all units to resist the Austro-Hungarian advance for as long as possible before they retreated.
+That strategy had worked in Putnik's favour during the summer months until heavy rainfall in September and early October had reduced Serbia's roads to "muddy quagmires," making the movement of troops, guns and wagons increasingly hard.
+Potiorek recognized that the Serbian army was in a difficult situation; he was certain that a third invasion would bring him the decisive victory that he so desperately wanted.